 Buenos Aires has two airports in different locations: The Jorge Newbery-Aeroparque Airport, used for domestic and regional flights (to some bordering countries) and the Ezeiza-Ministro Pistarini Airport for international flights, 30km from the city and its accessibility is a little more complex.

-Also, a third airport was inaugurated in El Palomar (18 km from the city), which bears the same name, but given the situation of COVID-19, it is currently out of commercial use.
+Also, a third airport was inaugurated in El Palomar (18 km from the city), which bears the same name, but it is currently out of commercial use.

 In this article we will give details of how to get from the airports to the city of Buenos Aires.